Why should I be concerned about Fraud in Schools?

 - Misappropriating money for school trips or petty cash

 - False accounting

-- Lack of regular scrutiny by senior management, governors, and internal audit
+- Lack of regular scrutiny by senior management and governors

 For further information on the fraud risks to schools and examples, see the link below

 What are the Indicators of Fraud in Schools?

 There are various indicators of fraudulent behaviour.
 These include indicators relating to the behaviour of the person committing the fraud, as well as indicators which require awareness of the organisational information such as looking for any unusual financial activity.